Miriam Kilmer has been surrounded by the arts since early childhood. Her parents founded Green Hedges

 Virginia and other states I have visited, notably the southwest landscapes of Arizona and New Mexico.
 I love the challenge of

-photographing animals: birds - especially baby birds and their nests - butterflies, cats, deer, and so on.
+photographing animals: birds, butterflies, cats, deer, and so on.
 I am fascinated by the

 power of the camera to freeze moments which pass so quickly they are easily missed.
 These include not only living things such as